Dronecode/UX-Design/README.md

 This study was done on September, 2015.
 The features evaluated were the ones available until that.

+You can also access this document in PDF [here](http://dronecode.github.io/UX-Design/Research/Benchmark/GCSBenchmark.pdf).

 If you have any questions or comments, please feel free to contact:

 * Beatriz Palmeiro (beatriz.palmeiro@intel.com)